TaraScho/tryhackme/youtube-transcripts/attacking-defending-aws/draft.md

 **Software Engineering Questions**

 - The software engineering team mentioned that the complete team is housed in California (USA).
 Therefore they need a high-availability server in that region.
 In case AWS is selected as a cloud service provider, what would be the naming convention for that region? `us` (Find this in Task 4)
-- Which of the following service will be used to route traffic based on users' geolocation? `Route 53`
+- Which of the following service will be used to route traffic based on users’ geolocation? `Route 53`
 - In line with Jeff Bezos's model at Amazon, each developer of our software team will expose the data to other members through a service interface called? `API` (Find this in Task 7)

 **Finance Question**